List of Muppets: Rowlf the Dog

 An easygoing pianist dog who first appeared in Purina Dog Chow commercials.
-He was designed by Jim Henson and built by Don Sahlin.
+He was designed by Jim Henson.
 He then appeared in The Jimmy Dean Show, as Jimmy Dean's sidekick.
-Finch calls Rowlf "the first fully rounded character performed by Jim Henson", and also calls him "wonderfully down-to-earth, with a dry, self-deprecating sense of humor" and "a master of the double take."
+Finch calls Rowlf "the first fully rounded character performed by Jim Henson," and also calls him "wonderfully down-to-earth, with a dry, self-deprecating sense of humor" and "a master of the double take."
+He was built by Don Sahlin.